affinidi/affinidi-sdjwt-dart/README.md

 ## Supported Algorithms

-The SDK supports the following signing algorithms:
+The package supports the following signing algorithms:

 - `ES256` - ECDSA using P-256 curve and SHA-256
 - `ES256K` - ECDSA using secp256k1 curve and SHA-256